perrada69/NextPlayer/README.md

 # NextPlayer
+ Music player for ZX Spectrum Next.

- Music player for ZX Spectrum Next
+ An AY music player for the ZX Spectrum Next which currently supports the following file formats.

+PT2, PT3, STC, STP, SQT and TS (TurboSound) music.